aufflick/smc_mirror/README.txt

 + (C#, VB)
   The _debugFlag and _debugStream are deprecated and no longer used.
-Instead, System.Diagnostics.Trace is used.
+Instead, System.Diagnostics.Trace is now used.
 The SMC programmer is responsible for defining the TRACE directive during compilation so the Trace will be included in the executable.